katwre/ML-projects/VAE_NMF_Transformer_regression_cfDNA/README.md

 - **Semi-supervised NMF**
   - By incorporating reference information into the factorization, ssNMF guided the decomposition toward biologically meaningful solutions.
   - In this experiment, ssNMF produced the most accurate and stable estimates, outperforming both regression and VAE approaches.

+- **Transformer**
+  - Compared to regression and VAE approaches, the transformer provided a flexible sequence-based architecture, though its performance was somewhat lower than semi-supervised NMF in this setting, and needs further investigation
+  - It might be that attention-based models are a promising direction for integrating CpG-level structure, particularly with larger training sets or richer reference information, this is just a tiny example that I could run on my laptop.